-Recycling Modernisation Fund 🌏: We will talk about 2 programs – one in NSW and another in the whole of Australia – that provides funding for waste and recycling infrastructure to support one, important thing: resource recovery.
+Recycling Modernisation Fund 🌏: We will talk about 2 programs – one in NSW and another in the whole of Australia – that provide funding for waste and recycling infrastructure to support one, important thing: resource recovery.

 How has Australia been fairing in resource recovery in the modern era?
 Does it now do a phenomenal job or does the so-called “waste problem” in Australia still exist up to this day?

 To tell you the truth, every country has its own waste and recycling problem/s.
 Australia, specifically, garnered these when China banned most recyclable solid waste materials through their National Sword Policy.
 As a result, Australia went into a bit of a panic and did not know where to send its waste – most of it recyclable.
 They even started sending their solid waste to other Southeast Asian countries (which you can read in our blog titled Australia waste export).
-The more-recent COVID-19 pandemic only made things much worse, with the PPE waste somewhat going out of hand.
+The fairly-recent COVID-19 pandemic only made things much worse, with the PPE waste somewhat going out of hand.

 With that said, efforts continue to be made now to improve its own resource recovery.
 Australia, after all, does not need to resort to sending its recyclables to other countries.
 We should deal with it ourselves!

-The Australia Government mainly have spearheaded efforts to improve the recycling and waste industry.
-Called the Recycling Modernisation Fund (RMF), it will generate millions of dollar coming from different entities.
+The Australia Government mainly spearheaded efforts to improve the recycling and waste industry.
+Called the Recycling Modernisation Fund (RMF), it will generate millions of dollars coming from different entities.
 Below, we will discuss everything you should know about it.
 We will also throw in another funding program in NSW that you should definitely know.